DevExpress/devextreme-documentation/concepts/Common/Integration Guides/10 Create a DevExtreme application with Gatsby/10 Create a DevExtreme application with Gatsby.md

 ![A DevExtreme grid without a theme](/images/Gatsby/grid-without-a-theme.png)

-Note: DevExtreme components are *always* rendered on the cilent.
+[note] DevExtreme components are *always* rendered on the cilent.
 If you disable JavaScript and refresh your Netlify deployment, you won't see the DevExtreme grid.

 ## 5. Apply a DevExtreme theme

 The application displays a DevExtreme grid, but does not style it appropriately.
-If you want the grid to look good, style it with a DevExtreme theme.
+If you want the grid to look good, style it with a [DevExtreme theme](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/').

 You can apply a DevExtreme theme to the grid in one of two ways: